scarnyc/2020-Presidential-Election-NY-Times-Sentiment-Analyzer/README.md

     5) Then the function will both tune the hyper-parameters of both models (numeric & text-based features) and print the most important        features for each model type, respectively.
     6) Next, the function will train and evaluate a stacked model pipeline:
         Using the aforementioned predictions from the text-based model and the numeric model as features, it will train a second-layered         Logistic Regression model.
-    7) Finally, the pipeline will make predictions on the data and produce one last graph showing the average sentiment of the N.Y.
+    7) Finally, the pipeline will make predictions on the data and produces a final graph showing the average sentiment of the N.Y.
 Times        Articles about a particular candidate over time.

 ## Models Trained & Evaluated for both Text & Numeric Models:
 - Logistic Regression